Why Mobile Apps?

 Once you’ve created and tested a working prototype, the next step is to submit it for approval in an appropriate app store.

 In today’s highly competitive marketplaces, your app needs to be optimized for specific stores to have a chance of getting any downloads.
-And since your aim is to make money from your app, you don’t want to take chances.
+And since you aim to make money from your app, you don’t want to take chances.

 Step Eight: Support and Updates